AnirudhhRamesh/GPT2/README.md

 - Take the weights of the embedding layer and convert this into an embedding API service (and also use it for my blog chat project](https://blog-chatify.vercel.app)), exactly like [Mixedbread](https://www.mixedbread.ai).

 If I find an extra week somewhere, maybe I'll do this haha (but it would mostly be to flex as I again don't have much users and it's completely unnecessarily overengineered when I could just use an existing API haha)

+# Video demo

+In case you're interested, I also made a video demo where I walk through all the details

 # Acknowledgements